browserify/browserify/README.markdown

 Make node-style require() work in the browser, as if by magic!

+Browserify generates a single static bundle that you can drop into your application with a single `<script>` tag.
+You can use browserify with any kind of web stack that can host up static files.

 ![browserify!](http://substack.net/images/browserify/browserify.png)

 Just write an `entry.js` to start with some `require()`s in it: